LabKey/wnprc-modules/docker/README.md

 WNPRC maintains a service contract with Docker Hub.
 This contract allows the IDS unit to build images in this cloud service thus not requiring to locally build images in our production server, test environment and developer machines.
 The contract allows for five accounts to be associated with the WNPRCEHR Organization.
 The  `idsshared` account can be used to download and access our private LabKey images (i.e. [labkeysnapshot](https://hub.docker.com/repository/docker/wnprcehr/labkeysnapshot/general) and [labkey](https://hub.docker.com/repository/docker/wnprcehr/labkey/general)), the token and password for that account can be found in `Keypass-IDS.kdbx` in the `wnprc.drive.wisc.edu` shared folder.

 Another alternative is to login via the Docker CLI (`docker login`) with the shared username and password.
-Gradle tasks can login to Docker Hub without the need to type the password but the credentials need to be stored in the gradle.properties. t is best to use a token and/or a password saved on the user's home folder file called `~/.gradle/gradle.properties`, this is the same file used during the LabKey development setup.
+Gradle tasks can login to Docker Hub without the need to type the password but the credentials need to be stored in the gradle.properties.
+It is best to use a token and/or a password saved on the user's home folder file called `~/.gradle/gradle.properties`, this is the same file used during the LabKey development setup.
 Add the following lines replacing the data inside brackets.

 ```
 dockerhubUsername=idsshared